Hierarchical Multistage Gaussian Signaling Games in Noncooperative Communication and Control Systems: Problem Description

 \section{Problem Description}

-Consider a controlled stochastic system described by the following state equation\footnote{Even though we consider time invariant matrices $A$ and $B$ for notational simplicity, the provided derivations can be extended to time-variant cases rather routinely.
-Furthermore, we consider all the random variables have zero mean; however, the derivations can also be extended to the non-zero mean case in a straight-forward way.}:
+Consider a controlled stochastic system described by the following state equation\footnote{The provided derivations can be extended to time-variant cases rather routinely.
+And the derivations can also be extended to the non-zero mean case in a straight-forward way.}: